 - Doctoral degree in Epidemiology with background in biostatistical analysis, data management, and experience in advance epidemiologic methods (e.g. propensity score modeling)

-To research and analyze the best uses of the massive amount of structured, semi-structured, and unstructured information that is created and stored across a wide variety of repositories at CDRH.
-These repositories hold research, regulatory science, and other classes of information which may be records, and working or temporary documents/information/data.
-A robust Information Management Architecture and Governance is needed to guide CDRH staff on what information should be stored, where it should be stored, how it should be stored, why it should be stored (policy), and how long it should be stored in a particular repository.
-The information architecture should be tailored to address CRRH's research, staff, and stakeholders needs.
+To research and analyze the best uses of the massive amount of structured, semi-structured, and unstructured medical and health information that is created and stored across a wide variety of repositories at FDA’s Center for Devices and Radiation Health (CDRH.)
+These repositories hold research, regulatory science, and other classes of information which may be records, and related documents, information, and data.
+A robust Information Management Architecture and Governance is needed to guide CDRH staff on what, where and how information should be stored and accessed.
+The information architecture should be tailored to address CRRH’s research, staff, and stakeholders’ needs.

-The research analyst will help identify how and which research information is currently used, what are the gaps in research information and help identify how the research data fits together to stream-line the process.
+The research analyst will help identify how and which information is currently used, what are the gaps in research information and help identify how the research data fits together to stream-line the process.
 The results of this research will be synthesized into knowledge summaries with detailed view of all the data available.
 The analysis and summaries of the research data will be used to help locate and utilize the data for research efforts and analysis at CDRH.
-The outcome of this project will also help shape the information policy which will facilitate the find ability, search ability, records management, and knowledge management at the Center.
-Better information will help make timelier and more relevant decisions, use CDRH's existing data more effectively, reduced confusion and frustration, and facilitate research activities at CDRH.
-In this research project we will explore and discover ways to make the process of researching more streamlined and effective.
+The outcome of this project will also help shape the information policy which will facilitate the findability, searchability, records management, and knowledge management at the Center.
+Better information will help make timelier and more relevant decisions, use CDRH’s existing data more effectively, reduced confusion and frustration, and facilitate research activities at CDRH.
+In this research project we will explore and discover ways to make the process of regulatory research more collaborative, streamlined and effective.

 - Master or Bachelor’s degree in Science – Such as Engineering, Management or Biology with concentration in Information Management, Healthcare Informatics, Computing, Library Science, Journalism, Statistics, Epidemiology, or related fields